Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Assistant Professor Yong Loo Lin School of Medicine, National University of Singapore from 2016-2018.

-• Invited as examiner for Yong Loo Lin School of Medicine final year MBBS examinations.
+• Invited as an examiner for Yong Loo Lin School of Medicine final year MBBS examinations.

 • Authored or co-authored publications in peer-reviewed international journals including Lancet Oncology, Clinical Cancer Research, Molecular Cancer, Lung Cancer, Oncotarget, Target Oncology, Journal of Cancer Research and Clinical Oncology, Journal of Translational Medicine, Journal of Oncology Practice and etc.